tingqli/pyhip/docs/vm_cnt.md

  - Maybe we can guess the same for 4-bit `LGKMcnt`. only 16 LDS requests can be run on-the-fly, but considering the super-fast throughput of LDS, that causes no stall most-likely.

+Further tests using [rocprofiler thread-trace](https://rocm.docs.amd.com/projects/rocprofiler-sdk/en/develop/how-to/using-thread-trace.html) (need to uncomment the `Random Access` line) shows that if we issue VMEM continously, the 24'th VMEM load will stall the issue pipe which is even earlier than expected.

 <details>

 <summary>source codes</summary>